Erkan-Yilmaz/hybridauth/README.md

 - HybridAuth makes it easy to authenticate users with a wide variety of well known social networks.
-- HybridAuth provides the connected user profiles in a rich, simple and standardized structure across all the social apis.
+- HybridAuth provides the connected user profiles in a rich, simple and standardized structure across all the social APIs.
 - Besides authentication, HybridAuth enables you to interact with the social API that the users are connected to in a simple way.
 - The complexity of implementing identity providers authentication and